multiOTP/multiotp/readme_4.3.2.5.txt

    (this command line will change the configuration file config/multiotp.ini)
 4) Create your users on the server using the web GUI interface.
-If you are using the unmodified included installer to install it under Windows, the URL for the multiOTP(r) web service is http://ip.address.of.server:8112
+If you are using the unmodified included installer to install it under Windows, the URL for the multiOTP web service is http://ip.address.of.server:8112

 B) On the client(s)
 1) Set the shared secret key you will use to encode the data between the client and the server: multiotp -config server-secret=MySharedSecret (this command line will change the configuration file config/multiotp.ini)
-2) If you want to have cache support (if allowed by the multiOTP(r) web service), set the option accordingly: multiotp -config server-cache-level=1 (this command line will change the configuration file config/multiotp.ini)
+2) If you want to have cache support (if allowed by the multiOTP web service), set the option accordingly: multiotp -config server-cache-level=1 (this command line will change the configuration file config/multiotp.ini)
 3) Define the timeout after which you will switch to the next server(s), and